Art and Design graduate destinations

 Graduates work with leading public and private sector organisations across the country, as well as small to medium sized enterprises.

-We have employer partners who shape our courses; advise students on careers; and provide internships and work experience opportunities.
+We have employer partners who shape our courses; advise students on careers; and provide internships, work experience and mentoring.
 Graduates find jobs with these and leading employers including:

 - Dyson Ltd